-There’s a reason why professionals use a high-quality microfiber cloth for drying instead of whatever they have lying around.
-The absorbency these provide mean they work quickly and don’t give water a chance to leave spots on your paint.
-The Absorber from CleanTools utilizes a unique poly vinyl alcohol construction for superior drying capabilities.
-To save another step, you could use The Glosser, which provides a coat of wax as it cleans in one swipe.
+There’s a reason why professionals and beginners alike continue to choose The Absorber.
+They work quickly and don’t give water a chance to leave spots on your paint.
+The Absorber from CleanTools utilizes a unique polyvinyl alcohol construction for superior drying capabilities.
+To extend the life of your wax job in between waxes, you could use The Glosser, which provides a coat of wax as it lifts light surface contaminants with one swipe.

 A good cleaning can ensure your ride looks and feels its best.
 Follow these guidelines to make the most of your weekly driveway ritual.